-Diana Ramirez-Jasso is the Dean of Graduate Studies at the Boston Architectural College, where she is also responsible for the curriculum in Liberal Studies and Design History, Theory, and Criticism.
+Diana Ramirez-Jasso is provost and full time faculty member in the history and theory of design at The Boston Architectural College.
 Since joining the BAC in 2010, Diana has taught a variety of courses on research methodologies and on the history and theory of design, including the lecture course Contemporary Architecture: Theories, Practices, Debates.
 Her research interests span the history and theory of interiors, buildings, gardens, and landscapes, particularly as they intersect with discourses stemming from literature, philosophy, pedagogy, and art.
 Diana's recent work has focused on the perceived relationships between designed spaces and the shaping of human subjectivity through a study of the historical encounters between the architecture, gardens, education, and the history of childhood.